telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 ---
-title: Excel Rendering Design Considerations
+title: Excel Rendering
-page_title: Excel Rendering Design Considerations
+page_title: Excel Rendering Design Considerations at a glance
-description: Excel Rendering Design Considerations
+description: "Learn important details about the behavior and limitations of the different Excel rendering formats, that need to be taken into account when designing a report with Excel rendering in mind."
 slug: telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations
-tags: excel,rendering,design,considerations
+tags: excel, excel-2007, excel-97-2003, rendering, design, considerations
 published: True
 position: 4
 previous_url: /designing-reports-considerations-excel